-The Shenstone Park PSP proposes a long-term plan for urban development.
+The Shenstone Park Precinct Structure Plan proposes a long-term plan for urban development.
 It describes how the land is expected to be developed, and how and where services are planned to support the creation of a new community.
-The PSP accommodates a mix of residential, employment, recreational and community uses which integrates with the neighbouring Wollert and Donnybrook-Woodstock PSPs.
+The precinct accommodates a mix of residential, employment, recreational and community uses which integrates with the neighbouring Wollert and Donnybrook-Woodstock Precinct Structure Plans.

 The precinct also contains the existing Woody Hill Quarry and a biodiversity conservation area to the south-east.
 Directly south of the precinct boundary is a proposed future Sewerage Treatment Plant.
 An electrical easement exists to the south-west of the precinct boundary; and a gas easement in the east which runs north-south.
 Each of these uses have recommended separation distances from residential uses.

-To view a copy of the Shenstone Park exhibition documents, please see the supporting documentation at the bottom of the page.
+To view a copy of the Shenstone Park exhibition documents, refer to the Documentation – View supporting documentation section.

 A Precinct Structure Plan (PSP) is a land use and infrastructure plan to guide development of the area over time.
 It sets out the intended future land uses, infrastructure and built form outcomes to be reflected by development applications.

 Together with the broader planning framework, precinct structure planning is an important part of the State Government’s strategy to address population growth, housing and employment demands

 - surrounding uses

 - infrastructure needs of the community.

 Several technical investigations have been undertaken to prepare the draft plan including:

 - Aboriginal heritage